Conquering the Pain Of Rheumatoid Arthritis

 Diagnosis

-Dr. Wolfe encourages anyone who has persistent joint pain and swelling to see a doctor for evaluation.
+It is recommended that anyone who has persistent joint pain and swelling should see a doctor for evaluation.
 To diagnose RA, you doctor will typically:

 • Ask you about symptoms